 - Versatile Supporter (official MBTI site).

-When compared to four temperaments personality system, the ISFP is the equivalent of mixed Phlegmatic-Sanguine temperament.
+Compared to the four temperaments personality system, the ISFP is equivalent to a mixed Phlegmatic-Sanguine temperament.

 - having fun together,

 To ISFPs, relationships with their partner are a clear priority, and for the sake of the relationship, they are ready to make big changes in their lives, such as

 - stop working if that’s what their partner wants,

 - give up on things they like to do if it bothers their partners.

 A separate page is needed to discuss ISFPs’ compatibility with all other types, but people often search for these two particular combinations ISFP-INFJ and ISFP-INFP.
 Let’s talk about it a little!

 ISFP and INFJ

 ISFP and INFJ are a good match because both share a lot in common.
 Both are private and sensitive people and are likely to spend a lot of time alone with each other.